 Sealing the leaks

-Now that we have dealt with the difficult stuff, we can move on to easier things like teaching a chimpanzee how to poach an egg.
+When we've dealt with the tough stuff, we can go on to the easy stuff, like teaching a monkey to cook an egg.

 It’s Possible To Waterproof Leaking Basements From The Inside

 The usefulness of a basement as either living space or storage space is drastically diminished by the presence of water and dampness.

 There is a high likelihood of mould growth in a damp basement.